fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 Gradle Plugin system is great, because it allows you to automate project setup of your app for production, e.g. signing, API keys, localization and everything specific to your business.
 However, Gradle provides a lot of different ways to setup these things, thus devs often abuse these features, which leads to tedious scripts that are hard to maintain.

+Basically, clean folder with Gradle project will contain almost no tasks, because there is no plugins applied in build.gradle file.
+If you want to have Java project build by Gradle, you need to apply `java` plugin first.
+However, if you start project from Intellij IDEA, you will get initial Gradle setup just after creating project and you will most likely have basic plugins for your language applied already.
+But default plugins are not always enough, and you may need to extend your project with extras that will suit your needs.

 Best way to add some additional steps into your build is using plugins.
 In Gradle terms, plugin is a collection of tasks.
 You can define tasks' dependencies (e.g. in what order they should run) and tasks themselves via Java, Groovy or Kotlin code.
 Tasks will be run in the specified order when you apply your plugin to the needed module, e.g. `app` in case of Android.
 As a bonus, you will get syntax highlighting and ability to write tests for your build logic.

 For example, if you need to decrypt some sensitive info inside your repo before building the app to include it into app resources (e.g. API keys), you can use a plugin for that.
 This plugin may expose one task that will use OpenSSL to decrypt file provided to it as an input, and plugin will specify that this task will run before anything else.